MicrosoftDocs/msteams-docs/msteams-platform/bots/design/bots.md

 ---
 # Designing your bot for Microsoft Teams

 Bots are conversational apps that perform a specific set of tasks.
-They communicate with users, respond to their questions, and proactively notify them about changes and other events.
-They’re a great way to reach out.
+Based on the [Microsoft Bot Framework](https://dev.botframework.com/), bots communicate with users, respond to their questions, and proactively notify them about changes and other events.
+They're a great way to reach out.

 To guide your app design, the following information describes and illustrates how people can add, use, and manage bots in Teams.

 ## Microsoft Teams UI Kit

-You can find comprehensive bot design guidelines, including elements that you can grab and modify as needed, in the Microsoft Teams UI Kit.
+You can find more comprehensive bot design guidelines, including elements that you can grab and modify as needed, in the Microsoft Teams UI Kit.

 > [!div class="nextstepaction"]
 > [Get the Microsoft Teams UI Kit (Figma)](https://www.figma.com/community/file/916836509871353159)